loda-lang/loda-programs/programs/oeis/list1.md

 * [A100186](http://oeis.org/A100186) ([L27 program](100/A100186.asm)): Structured heptagonal anti-diamond numbers (vertex structure 7).
 * [A100187](http://oeis.org/A100187) ([L17 program](100/A100187.asm)): Structured octagonal anti-diamond numbers (vertex structure 7).
 * [A100188](http://oeis.org/A100188) ([L19 program](100/A100188.asm)): Polar structured meta-anti-diamond numbers, the n-th number from a polar structured n-gonal anti-diamond number sequence.
+* [A100189](http://oeis.org/A100189) ([L101 program](100/A100189.asm)): Equatorial structured meta-anti-diamond numbers, the n-th number from an equatorial structured n-gonal anti-diamond number sequence.
 * [A100190](http://oeis.org/A100190) ([L16 program](100/A100190.asm)): The (4,1)-entry in the 4 X 4 matrix M^n, where M = [1,0,0,0 / 3,3,0,0 / 3,6,3,0 / 1,3,3,1].
 * [A100206](http://oeis.org/A100206) ([L06 program](100/A100206.asm)): Row sums of Clark's triangle A046902.
 * [A100207](http://oeis.org/A100207) ([L12 program](100/A100207.asm)): a(n) = 4 + 8*n + 10*n^2 + 4*n^3.